appsmithorg/appsmith/contributions/ServerCodeContributionsGuidelines/PluginCodeContributionsGuidelines.md

 3. You may share you pull request on Appsmith's discord channel or send an email to support@appsmith.com for attention.
 4. Please be as descriptive as possible in the pull request's description section.
 Clearly mention how the code has been tested.
 If possible, add snapshots too.

+### Need Assistance
+- If you are unable to resolve any issue, please initiate a Github discussion or send an email to support@appsmith. com.
+We'll be happy to help you.
+- In case you notice any discrepancy, please raise an issue on Github and/or send an email to support@appsmith.com.